AntoineRichard/OmniLRS/README.md

 python.sh run.py environment=largescale
 ```

+> [!TIP]
-To learn more about how to run scenes please refere to the Wiki [here](https://github.com/AntoineRichard/OmniLRS/wiki/Configuration)!
+> To learn more about how to run scenes please refere to the Wiki [here](https://github.com/AntoineRichard/OmniLRS/wiki/Configuration)!

 ## ROS interactions with the scene

+The simulation allows user to interact with the Scene through ROS topics.
+This allows for instance to reset or teleport a robot, or to

 A complete description of the interactions available with the sim from ROS are available on the Wiki [here](https://github.com/AntoineRichard/OmniLRS/wiki/ros_topics).